Singular rationally connected surfaces with non-zero pluri-forms: Mori fibre surfaces over a curve

 We would like to introduce some notation for this section first.
 Let $p: S\to B $ be a Mori fibration, where $B$ is a smooth curve and $S$ is a normal surface with canonical singularities.
 Let $r: \widetilde{S} \to S$ be the minimal resolution and $\tilde{p}=p \circ r : \widetilde{S} \to B$.

-Since $S$ is singular at only finitely many points, $p$ is smooth over general points of $\mathbb{P}^1$ and general fibers are all isomorphic to $\mathbb{P}^1$.
-Note that a point in a smooth curve can also be regarded as a Cartier divisor and since any two fibers of $p$ are numerically equivalent, we have $K_{S} \cdot p^*z=-2$ and $p^*z \cdot p^*z=0$ for any $z\in \mathbb{P}^1$ by the adjunction formula.
+Since $S$ is singular at only finitely many points, $p$ is smooth over general points of $B$ and general fibres are all isomorphic to $\mathbb{P}^1$.
+Note that a point in a smooth curve can also be regarded as a Cartier divisor and since any two fibres of $p$ are numerically equivalent, we have $K_{S} \cdot p^*z=-2$ and $p^*z \cdot p^*z=0$ for any $z\in B$ by the adjunction formula.

+We recall the definition of dual graph.
+Let $E= \bigcup E_i$ be a collection of proper curves on a normal surface $V$ such that $V$ is smooth along $E$.
+The \textit{dual graph} $\Gamma$ of $E$ is defined as follow: